depman-org/depman/README.md

+### Status Update (April 2025)

+This project is not actively developed, and it's not compatible with current versions of Nushell.
+There are no longer any real world use cases for this project (known to me), which existing other tools aren't more suitable fo.
+If you are interested in using this project, please contact me.

+Much of the codebase was focused around patching and working around the various deficiencies, lacking features and bugs in Nushell.
+I estimate that if the project was ported to Nushell v0.103.0, up to half of the codebase could be thrown away.

 ### Caution!
 This project is in alpha stage, which means **most** of the features described in *all* following parts of this document are not implemented yet.
 That said, Depman is self-hosted today and uses itself for its own development, build, testing, and release, all in ~600 lines of code.

 ## What is Depman?